5 home remedies to get rid of dog ticks

 Using apple cider vinegar for ticksCheck Price on Amazon

-Apple cider Vinegar is one of the most popular solutions for ticks not just for spraying on your pet but also for your property.
+Apple cider vinegar is one of the most popular solutions for ticks not just for spraying on your pet, his collar and your property.
 Apple cider vinegar can be extremely useful for reducing the number of ticks on your property, as a supplement for your pets and for a spray repellant as well.